 When you deal with thousands of customers a week, everything is on a BIG scale – and the decorations should be the same.
-If you want to make an impact, here are 7 ways to get tongues wagging and photos being taken (and shared).
+If you want to make an impact, here are 7 ways to get people talking and photos being taken (and shared).
 Great restaurant decoration creates great of mouth!

 100 balloons.
 Don’t waste money on helium to have them floating to the ceiling.
 It looks great, but the next day they’ll be sinking to the floor – all that money for only 24 hours.
 Instead, tie them onto strings, or a long ribbon.
 Blowing them up is a fun exercise for 3 or 4 people – stick to one or two colours, and the metallic gold or silver ones look very deluxe.
 They will last for a week, then remove – balloons are cheap.